 Like everything else in crypto, only time will tell whether Binance’s comprehensive strategy will pay off.
 However, it does bode well that it has launched many of these new services and products during a time when many other blockchain organizations are laying off staff or downsizing their operations, which may signify that Binance has been more financially responsible than some of its peers.

-When the crypto market turns positive again, it should be in a very favorable position to capture the wave of growth and interest that rises.
+When the crypto market turns positive again, it should be in a very favourable position to capture the wave of growth and interest that rises.

 However, Binance is not the only company that has been hard at work building and expanding during the last year.
 There are many other exchanges and resources available, and the competition is getting tougher as is evident by the number of exchanges that have recently overtaken Binance in terms of the trading volume.